 10. Visit a physical therapist

 A combination of back exercises and physical therapy will show great results.
-These include a combination of stretching, strengthening and low-impact aerobic exercises.

 11. Stay positive

-You can also opt for cognitive behavioral therapy, which focuses on teaching relaxation and calming techniques as well as coping mechanisms to patients.
+You can also opt for cognitive behavioural therapy, which focuses on teaching relaxation and calming techniques as well as coping mechanisms to patients.
 This helps in reducing stress and also has an effect on reducing muscle tension, blood pressure as well as heart rate.

 Electrotherapy, called TENS (transcutaneous electrical stimulation) is also being used nowadays to treat pain.
 This attempts to reduce pain by means of a low voltage electric stimulation that interacts with sensory nervous system.